viemacs/blog/cc/makefile.md

 Suffix dependency is very handy is big projects.

-### 其他
+### Misc

-makefile的续行符为\

-makefile中经常会定义下面依赖关系:

-all:

-如果make后没有跟随文件名，那么将执行该依赖关系。

-clean:

-常用于清理历史文件。
+Special dependency in makefile.

+all: if *make* was followed by no filename, "all" will be chosen.

+clean: it is used to clean legacy files.

 ```
 CC = gcc